decentraland/old-documentation/_posts/development-guide/2018-01-10-remote-scene-considerations.md

 You should also make the following changes to the scene's code:

 - Remove the state definition from the scriptable scene object in _scene.tsx_.
-Paste that same state definition in the _Scene.ts_ file.
+Paste that same state definition in the _State.ts_ file.
 - Replace all uses of `this.state.<variable>` with `getState().<variable>`.
 - Replace all uses of `this.setState()` with `setState()`.